S120/PKSFC/Tutorials/README.md

 library("Rgraphviz")
 ```

-We can now test these functionalities and compare the DGs of model SIM and SIMEX:
+We can now test these functionalities and compare the DGs of model SIM and SIMEX ([source code of SIMEX](https://github.com/S120/PKSFC/files/436907/SIMEX.txt)):

 ```{r}
 sim<-sfc.model("SIM.txt",modelName="SIMplest model")